djwillcaine/BeatNet/README.md

 ## Producing Training Data

+**Note:** Included with the project is a zip file containing 1000 training data sample images.
+Extract this file in the project root to begin training right away using this training data.

-The network trains over a set of .wav music files.
-In order to produce training data you must use [Rekordbox](https://rekordbox.com/) to beatgrid the tracks and place any tracks you wish to use for training in a playlist named `BEATNET`.
-Only .wav files are supported at present.
+The network trains over a set of png spectrograms derrived from .wav music files.
+In order to produce training data you should use [Rekordbox](https://rekordbox.com/) to beatgrid the tracks and place any tracks you wish to use for training in a playlist named `BEATNET`.
+Only .wav files with a single BPM marker are supported at present.
 You can export your library by going to `File > Export collection in xml format`.
 My library is included in the repo as an example although obviously I'm unable to distribute the music files due to copyright reasons, so this will need replacing with your own.

 Assuming you have your library xml file located at `lib.xml` in the project root you can produce training data by running the `import_lib.py` script as follows, where `XXX` is an optional parameter for the number of samples to produce:

     $ python import_lib.py lib.xml XXX

-Included with the project is a zip file containing 1000 training data samples.
-Extract this file in the project root to begin training right away using this training data.

 ## Training The Model

 To train the model you can run the train script as follows:

-    $ python training_bpm_only.py X model.h5
+    $ python training_bpm_only.py XXX model.h5

-Here, `X` is the number of epochs to train for and `model.h5` is the filename that the model will be saved as in the `temp` directory.
+Here, `XXX` is the number of epochs to train for and `model.h5` is the filename that the model will be saved as in the `temp` directory.

 ## Using The Model